audiolabs/APSRR-2016/Rosenzweig-Jiang/report.md

 ### Summary
-Reproducability of algorithm: Better compared to reference papers (table 1) Reproducability of Code: Equal to reference in paper
+Reproducability of algorithm: Better compared to reference papers (table 1)

+Reproducability of Code: Equal to reference in paper

 Data: Better compared to references

-Issues ehich occurred during evaluation:
+Issues which occurred during evaluation:
 - Chroma Toolbox is not mentioned in paper (it has not been released at the time the paper was written), though, this toolbox is essential to reproduce the paper (saves hours of work)!!!
 - folder structure of dataset is unhandy and has to be dissolved
 - audio files are in mp3 format and might have to be converted when using older MATLAB versions